DeloitteAU/react-habitat/readme.md

 `npm install --save-dev react-habitat`

+Alternatively you can manually install by downloading the `dist/react-habitat.min.js` file and including in your project.

 ## Getting Started

 The basic pattern for integrating React Habitat into your application is:

 - Structure your app with inversion of control (IoC) in mind.
-- Add React references.
 - At application startup...
 - Create a Container.
 - Register React components.
 - Set the container and store it for later use in the DOM.
 - During application execution...
-- Use the lifetime DOM scope to resolve instances of the components.
+- Use the DOM scope to resolve instances of the components.

 This getting started guide walks you through these steps for a simple React application.
 This document assumes you already know:

-- How to compile JSX
-- How to use es6 modules; and
+- How to compile JSX; and
 - How to bundle using something like webpack or browserify

 #### 1. Create a bootstrapper class

-The class must extend `ReactHabitat.Bootstrapper` and is to be the *entry* point of your app.
+The class must extend `ReactHabitat.Bootstrapper` and is intended to be the *entry* point of your app.
-So if you're using something like webpack or browserify then this is file to point it to.
+So if you're using something like webpack or browserify then this is file to point it to bundle from.

 In the *constructor()* of the class you need to register your React components with it and then set the container.
-The container is later bound to the DOM automatically.
+The container is later bound to the DOM automatically so your React components self-initiate.

 In React Habitat, you'd register a component something like this